 The Youth Rehabilitation Act (YRA) in Washington, D.C. gives the court greater flexibility when imposing a sentence on a person who was under the age of 25 at the time the crime was committed.
 There are two major benefits to a sentence that is imposed under the Act.
 First, in cases in which there is a mandatory minimum prison term, the Act allows the court to impose a sentence that is below that minimum.
 Second, the Act authorizes the court to “set aside” a conviction (that is, to seal it from public view) upon successful completion of the sentence.
 D.C.
 Code §§ 24-901 to 906.

-First enacted in 1985 and amended most recently in 2018, the YRA applies to all crimes except for first and second degree murder, first and second degree sexual abuse, and first degree child sexual abuse.
+First enacted in 1985 and amended most recently in 2018, the YRA applies to all crimes except for murder, first degree murder that constitutes an act of terrorism, second degree murder that constitutes an act of terrorism, first and second degree sexual abuse, and first degree child sexual abuse.
+D.C.
+Code § 24-901(6).
 Its purpose is to “separate youth offenders from more mature, experienced offenders” and to provide an “opportunity for a deserving youth offender to start anew through expungement of his criminal record.”